History of Gordon Hayward in Timeline

 August 17, 2020: Grade 3 Ankle Sprain

-On August 17, 2020, Gordon Hayward was injured with a Grade 3 right ankle sprain after improperly landing on teammate Daniel Theis' foot.
+On August 17, 2020, Gordon Hayward was injured with a Grade 3 right ankle sprain after improperly landing on teammate Daniel Theis' foot while jumping for a rebound during the 1st round of the playoffs against the Philadelphia 76ers.

-In November 2020, Gordon Hayward was traded by the Celtics to the Charlotte Hornets in a sign-and-trade agreement.
+In November 2020, the Celtics traded Gordon Hayward to the Charlotte Hornets in a sign-and-trade agreement.

-On November 29, 2020, Gordon Hayward was signed by the Celtics to a four-year, $120 million deal and then traded to the Charlotte Hornets.
+On November 29, 2020, Gordon Hayward was signed by the Celtics to a four-year, $120 million deal and then traded to the Charlotte Hornets, along with 2023 and 2024 second-round draft picks, in exchange for a conditional 2022 second-round draft pick.

 December 23, 2020: Hornets Debut

-On December 23, 2020, Gordon Hayward made his Hornets debut, putting up 28 points, seven assists, and four rebounds.
+On December 23, 2020, Gordon Hayward made his Hornets debut, putting up 28 points, seven assists, and four rebounds in a 121–114 loss to the Cleveland Cavaliers.

-In 2020, Gordon Hayward and his wife, Robyn Van Vliet, had their first son while Hayward was participating in the NBA Bubble.
+In 2020, Gordon Hayward and his wife Robyn Van Vliet welcomed their son, who was born while Hayward was in the NBA Bubble.

 December 5, 2021: Season-High 41 Points